-However the most underestimated are defintely the daily movements.
+However, the most underestimated are definitely the daily movements.
 In your google map you can check the time needed to move from one attraction to another and you can insert it into your day in order to have a realistic overview.

 Tips on internal transfers

 Rental cars often work differently.
 If you book directly with the rental company (Avis, Budget …) then the earlier the better.
-However if you book with a third party company (usually much cheaper) then rental cars seem to be more expensive if you book too far in advance.
+However, if you book with a third party company (usually much cheaper) then rental cars seem to be more expensive if you book too far in advance.
 You usually get good prices around a couple of months before the trip.
-Car rentals can usually be cancelled for free until 24 or 48 hours before the rental starts (double check!), so you can book it and then check again later to see if you find it cheaper.
+Car rentals can usually be canceled for free until 24 or 48 hours before the rental starts (double-check!), so you can book it and then check again later to see if you find it cheaper.

 This step can also work in reverse, in such cases when the connection is not a simple transfer, but an experience itself.

 For example: on our trip to Peru I really wanted to experience the PeruRail Titicaca from Cusco to Puno, but this train only runs on specific days a few times a week, so I have adjusted the itinerary to accommodate it.